jorritvm/python_import_insights/README.md

 - you should create your main source file in src/
   - src/ will be on sys.path
   - all imports can be relative to src/
+- you should mark your src/ folder in pycharm as "sources root"
+  - this way it will appear in sys.path of your interactive console
+  - you might need to restart your console
+  - this allows you to send python code to your console (alt+shift+e) without lookup errors